dylanmrowe/EventMaster/README.md

 View the current app progress here: http://ec2-52-34-83-155.us-west-2.compute.amazonaws.com/CS256/EventMaster/samplepage.html

-Note: If you try to use this locally on chrome, you need to disable cross-origin requests in order for the menu to work.
-Or I think you can use firefox.
+Note: If you download this and try to run this locally on chrome, you need to disable cross-origin requests in order for the menu to work.
+Or you can just use firefox, I think it allows the requests automatically.
 <br>
-The menu should work on the above link though.
+The menu should already work on the above link.

 MAKING A NEW PAGE
 -----------------------